Addressing The Recruitment And Attrition Challenges In The U.S. Army

 The central thesis of this paper is that the U.S. Army should establish an aggressive recruiting and

 retention strategy to implement Manning the Force.
-This qualitative descriptive study aims to understand
+This qualitative descriptive study aims to understand why

-their first term.
+first term.
 To address this purpose, two research questions were devised:

 - RQ1: What are the reasons that young people cite for not joining the U.S. Army?